Associate Professor/Interim Director

 Professor Wiederspahn is also the principal of Wiederspahn Architecture, LLC.
-His architectural practice has produced residential, multi-family, and commercial projects in Boston, New York and Chicago, and has received numerous design excellence awards.
-He received a design research grant from the Boston Society of Architect for “Smart Growth Planning Prototypes.”
-Professor Wiederspahn earned his Bachelor of Architecture from Syracuse University and his Master of Architecture from the Harvard University Graduate School of Design.
+His architectural practice has produced residential, multi-family, commercial and interior projects in Boston, New York and Chicago.
+His practice has received numerous design excellence awards.

 Area of Research

 Professor Wiederspahn conducts scholarly, technical and design research.
 In general, he focuses on architectural design, production, performance, and systems.
 In particular, he has conducted research on the following topics: wood construction and it cultural impact at the detail, architectural and urban scales; future-use architecture; mutable domestic space; wood-frame building envelope performance; high-performance structural-thermal component construction system for manual assembly; flat-pack, rapid-deployment, long-term-use emergency shelter system; furniture design.

 ARCH2240: Tectonics: The Art of Building

 ARCH3155: Berlin Design Studio

 ARCH3362: Berlin Seminar on Sustainable Design